Quantum-Optics-LKB/PhaseRetrieval/README.md

 ![plot_result](/images/plot_result.png)

 Note that the RMS between the reconstructed intensity and the target intensity is displayed in the top left corner.
 The `harambe` folder should now contain a subfolder named `results` with the images saved as PNG.
+The code also computes the intensity conversion efficiency.

 **CONTRIBUTION**